devcbuea/dt-collect-web-client/README.md

 * write a good commit message
 * git push

+### Rebasing your branch
+When there have been changes in the main repository that you want to get, the cleanest option is often to rebase your branch on top of the latest commits.

+* Get the latest commits and update your local master branch
+* git fetch upstream
+* git checkout master
+* git pull upstream master
+* Rebase your in-progress feature branch
+* git checkout MyInProgressFeature
+* git rebase master
+* git push -f

 ## Run the poject
 `npm run start ` or `yarn start`